Gáspár Bekes: Service to Báthory and death

 In 1576, Báthory was elected and crowned a King of Poland and later became a Grand Duke of Lithuania (the nobility in Lithuania were at first reluctant to Bathory and preferred Maximilian II, Holy Roman Emperor), thus becoming the ruler of the Polish–Lithuanian Commonwealth.
 Maximilian died in 1576, and Bekes lost any hopes of reclaiming Transylvania.
 Bekes decided to reconcile with Báthory and became his loyal ally and close adviser despite differences in their religions.
 During the Danzig rebellion, Bekes commanded Hungarian troops, sent to assist Báthory in establishing his control over the Commonwealth, and gained special recognition for his defense of Elbląg (Ebling).
 During the Livonian War against Ivan IV of Russia, Bekes joined the expedition to reconquer Polatsk (1579).
 For his service Báthory assigned him Lanckorona and other lands.
 On his way to Hrodna Bekes caught cold, fell ill, and died later in Hrodna.
 His body was transported to Vilnius for burial, but none of the city's Christian cemeteries agreed to accept him because of his Unitarian faith.
 Therefore, he was buried on a hill, which later became known as the Bekes Hill.
 His grave was marked by an octagonal tower, 20 m in height and 6 m in diameter.
 The hill and his grave were washed away by the Vilnia River in the mid-1800s.
 The territory is now within the Kalnai Park.

+During this time Gáspár Bekes lent his name to the Polish overcoat called "bekiesza".